nitr8/docker-lamp/README.md

 Running your LAMP docker image
 ------------------------------

-Start your image binding the external ports 80 and 3306 in all interfaces to your container:
+Start your image binding the external ports 22, 80 and 3306 in all interfaces to your container:

-	docker run -d -p 80:80 -p 3306:3306 whumphrey/docker-lamp
+	docker run -d -p 2222:22 -p 80:80 -p 3306:3306 whumphrey/docker-lamp

 Test your deployment: